 - Centers for Disease Control and Prevention

 Worldwide, our governments are making tough decisions and they will take disease control measures that are necessary for public health.
 Stay updated on what’s going on in your living area.
-Find out about your local restrictions or mandatory self-quarantines and check out your own governmental websites on COVID-19 news.
+Find out about your local guidelines or mandatory self-quarantines and check out your own governmental websites on COVID-19 news.

 While the global outbreak of this disease continues to spread, many running races and other large events have been postponed or canceled.
 You might ask yourself if outdoor running is still safe at all?
 Can you continue your training routines?
 What can we do and what should we avoid?
 In this article I’ll describe some do’s and don’ts for runners during COVID-19 pandemic.